Gerontological nursing: What Attracts Nurses to Gerontological Care

 In the United States, caring for the elderly is predicted to be the quickest developing employment area in health care.
-The demand for nurses are high in geriatrics, however the nurses who are interested in geriatrics are low.
+The demand for nurses is high in geriatrics, however the nurses who are interested in geriatrics are low.
 Studies have found that less than 1% of nurses are certified in geriatrics and less than 3% of advanced practice nurses are certified in geriatrics.
-A qualitative, descriptive study was conducted by Negad (2017), it was found that to attract more nurse’s higher compensation and health insurance should be offered.
+A qualitative, descriptive study was conducted by Negad (2017), it was found that to attract more nurse's higher compensation and health insurance should be offered.
 Nurses should have safe working conditions, onsite training and education, support from administration, flexible scheduling and sign on bonuses.

 The last few decades have brought in more interest in older people as their numbers in society grow.
 More people than ever before are surviving to their senior years which substantially makes the demand for more working nurses in gerontology.
 Viewing aging as a natural process also develops more positive attitudes towards working with older adults.

 Gerontology study is becoming an important field in nursing and this is due to the increasing population of older adults.
 This increase requires an educated nursing staff who equipped to provide care to the needs of this growing aging population.
 There is a negative attitude towards old age and this bias can invoke negative feelings leading to great anxiety in many.
 Due to this prejudice, many fail to see the benefits and the opportunities that old age brings, focusing only on the challenges of old age.
 Gerontology educates people about old age and other issues that affect older adults.
 This field of study is important as it educates the public about the beauty of old age and it also encourages those advancing in age to embrace this change.
 Knowledge about the aging process not only helps people to understand the aging process but it also assists in helping older adults to achieve a better quality of life.

 Implementation of geriatric education in nursing is crucial in increasing the number of nurses who pursue a specialty in geriatrics.
 Not only should nursing school programs focus on the care of the geriatric population, but also education should be available on-site at facilities caring for the elderly.
 Nurse Educators and Nurse Leaders are important roles that can be beneficial in the nursing home environment.
 Nurse leaders play a critical role in mediating between owners-managers and facility staff, and are also keenly aware of the need for geriatrics training among staff.
 Geriatric training for nurses and nursing assistants can increase quality of patient care and improve employee retention rates in the nursing home environment.